Archive for the ‘Uncategorized’ Category

 There is another angle to the story.
 The decision to fast-track the metro contract might be due to electoral goals.
 The riding of Kamarouska-Temiscouata, where the Bombardier plant is located, is about to have a by-election to replace national assembly member Claude Bechard, who passed away on September 8th.
 Surely saving a thousand jobs in that region will gain the Liberals some support, and they might win the seat.

 If that is actually the case as some suggest, then this will be a very expensive way of buying the seat.
-As an article in ‘argent’ puts it: $ 100 000 per vote.
+As an article in ‘argent’ puts it: $ 1 million per vote.

 Whatever the actual reason is for this maneuver, something is seriously wrong here.
 This whole bungled deal, despite going on for years, has not resulted in the best possible deal.
 CAF is not amused, and even the Spanish Ambassador is getting involved.